jsakamoto/Toolbelt.Blazor.I18nText/README.md

 The default fallback language is `en`.

-If you want to change the fallback language, edit your project file (.csproj) to add `<I18nTextFallBackLanguage>` MSBuild property with the language code what you want.
+If you want to change the fallback language, define `<I18nTextFallBackLanguage>` MSBuild property in your project file (.csproj) with the language code what you want.

 ![fig.6](https://j.mp/2k0kTz5)

 ### The namespace of the Text Table class

-If you want to change the namespace of the Text Table classes that will be generated by the building process, edit your project file (.csproj) to add `<I18nTextNamespace>` MSBuild property with the namespace what you want.
+If you want to change the namespace of the Text Table classes, define `<I18nTextNamespace>` MSBuild property in your project file (.csproj) with the namespace what you want.

 ![fig.7](https://j.mp/2ktvqmH)